tendermint/tendermint/docs/rfc/rfc-019-config-version.md

 answer the following questions:

 1. What changes were made between v0.x and v0.y?
-This is further complicated by cases where we have backported config changes into earlier releases.
+This is further complicated by cases where we have backported config changes into the middle of an earlier release cycle (e.g., `psql-conn` from v0.35.x into v0.34.13).

 2. When during the development cycle were those changes made?
 This allows us to recognize features that were backported into a previous release.